 Here are the ways we have been Speaking out on Medical Treatments and Products, such as prescription drugs and medical devices that the FDA is considering approving, or is considering taking off the market because of serious risks.
 Whether the topic is Chantix, Addyi, Yaz, Essure, or medical products you’ve never heard of, you can find out more about what is known and not known about the safety and effectiveness of a wide range of products by looking through this section of our website.

-Read More »NCHR’s Statement to FDA Advisory Committee Meeting on Neurological Devices
+Read More »NCHR’s Testimony to FDA on the TriGUARD 3 Device

 Read More »